-The draft rule falls within s.
-74 of the NGL.
-More specifically, it relates to AEMO's declared system functions and the operation of a declared wholesale gas market (s.
+Specifically, the final rule relates to AEMO's declared system functions and the operation of a declared wholesale gas market (s.
 74(1)(a)(v)), and the activities of Registered participants, users, end users and other persons in a regulated gas market (s.
 74(1)(a)(vi)).

-Further, the draft rules falls within the matters set out in Schedule 1 to the NGL as it relates to item 55B because it relates to the operation and administration of a regulated gas market.
+Further, the rule falls within the matters set out in Schedule 1 to the NGL as it relates to item 55B because it relates to the operation and administration of a regulated gas market.

-A.3 Commission's consideration
+A.3 Commission's considerations